cmsolson75/NeuralProbabilisticLanguageModel/README.md

 *Implementation of the 2003 paper "A Neural Probabilistic Language Model"  by Yoshua Bengio.*
 *Inspired by Andrej Karpathy's "Neural Networks: Zero to Hero" lecture series.*

+This project was to learn more about language modeling, and play around with the Xavier implementation, as well as implement Weight Decay into a optimizer.

 ## Table of Contents
 - [Features](#features)
 - [Setup](#setup)